Baltoli/project-docs/notes/log.md

     * Left a TODO in the right place to pick up where the error seems to manifest itself first.
 Should look at why the incorrect branch makes two goes round the function!

+## 14/1/2017

+* Fixed the parser regression identified yesterday.
+The solution was to add an extra parameter to the argument parsing methods so that they can be specialised to the case where we're passing a whole structure by value, but only care about a single field.
+* Next step for this afternoon's work: look into the multiple automaton stuff and see if I can get that to work.